Online Trading Starts Here

 Having analyzed minors volatility data, the team of TU analysts established that their average volatility is higher than that of the majors.
 As you can see on the chart of the average volatility of crosses below, the most volatile pairs in this group have GBP as one of the currencies.
 In these crosses, the volatility indicator is ‘confidently’ above 100 pips.
 The most volatile pair among the minors is GBP/NZD with an indicator exceeding 205 pips.
 The least volatile currency pair among the minors we analyzed is EUR/CHF with an average volatility indicator at 53 pips.

-Picture 3.
-Average daily volatility of minors
+Average daily volatility of minorsAverage daily volatility of minors

 The features of the minor currency pairs include:

-Average cost of swaps.
+• average cost of swaps.

 The exotic pairs are the currency pairs, which include currencies of developing markets or developed countries with a small share in the global trade.
 The general feature of exotic pairs is that their trading offers higher profit potential, but also carries higher risks.
 The liquidity of this group of currency pairs is minimal, as the trading volumes of exotic currency pairs are comparatively low.
 In terms of volatility of this type of currency pairs, in the majority of cases it is very high, although there are exceptions.
-Among the exotic currency pairs TU team of experts analyzed, USD/SEK and USD/BRL are undisputed leaders in terms of volatility with an average volatility indicator at 1,127 and 1,006 pips respectively.
-The USD/TRY pair is not far behind them with 968 pips.
-At that, USD/HKD is the least volatile pair with the volatility indicator ranging within 26 pips, which is much lower than the indicators of the other pairs, including majors.

-Picture 4.
-Average daily volatility of exotic pairs
+Average daily volatility of exotic pairsAverage daily volatility of exotic pairs

 The features of the exotic currency pairs include:

-Higher level of volatility on average;
+• higher level of volatility on average;

-High cost of swaps;
+• high cost of swaps;

-Increased slippage risk.
+• increased slippage risk.

-Traders Union experts would like to warn novice traders against trading exotic currency pairs due to the increased risk and high transaction expenses, possible slippages and sharp price fluctuations.
+Note: Experts would like to warn novice traders against trading exotic currency pairs due to the increased risk and high transaction expenses, possible slippages and sharp price fluctuations.

 To answer the question of which currency pairs are the best for trading in the Forex market, the team of TU analysts surveyed 2,500 successful traders – clients of the brokers from the TOP 10 of the TU rating.
 All surveyed traders have shown profitable trading for at least one year.
 The survey was conducted using the CAWI (Computer Assisted Web Interviewing) method.
 The non-sampling error of the survey with a confidence level of 95% is no more than 2.2%.